perses/perses/docs/migration.md

 ### Using the UI

-- On the home page, click on the right of the button `add dashboard` and select `import dashboard`.
+- On the home page, click on the `Import Dashboard` in the top right corner.

 - Then, you can either paste the JSON of your Grafana dashboard or upload the JSON file.
+!!! tip
+    If you want the migrated dashboard to use the default Perses datasource, check the `Use default datasource in Perses` checkbox.
+This will remove any reference to a specific datasource in the migrated dashboard.

-- Click on the `import` button.
+- Click on the `Migrate` button.
 - If the migration is successful, then you will have in return the Perses dashboard as a JSON.
 - You can save the JSON or continue on the same page to save this migrated dashboard into the project you would like.
-  You need to select the project and click on the `import` button.
+  You need to select the project and click on the `Import` button.

 ### Using the CLI